About Belarusian Telecommunications Network

 To ensure the required level of information security (IS) at the company, IS events from a wide range of critical systems and telecom equipment from a variety of vendors need to be captured and processed.
 It is also important to identify, investigate, and react to IS incidents as quickly as possible.
-The company used a SIEM to this end, but the discontinuation of manufacturer support in 2015 prompted a replacement.
+The company used a SIEM for these purposes, but the discontinuation of manufacturer support in 2015 prompted a replacement.

-To select and implement a new SIEM system, ZAO BeST turned to OOO Lifetech, which is a subsidiary organization that provides IT and IS services.
+To select and implement a new SIEM system, JSC BeST turned to LLC Lifetech, its subsidiary organization that provides services in the fields of IT and information security.
 The key requirements for choosing a new system were: performance and scalability; guaranteed event source capture, including critical applications, systems and telecommunications equipment; ease of implementation and maintenance; the ability to search for event correlations to identify IS incidents; provision of reporting and dashboards with all the necessary information for monitoring and SOX audits.
-It was implemented in a short time – less than 6 months.
+The implementation had to be carried out in a short time – no more than 6 months.

-The products Micro Focus ArcSight Enterprise Security Manager (ArcSight ESM), IBM QRadar, and the open source software Elasticsearch in conjunction with Kibana were considered during the selection process.
-ArcSight ESM was chosen following comparison of these solutions and evaluation of how they comply with the key requirements for the new SIEM system.
+The products HPE ArcSight Express Virtual Appliance, IBM QRadar, and the open-source software Elasticsearch in conjunction with Kibana were considered during the selection process.
+ArcSight was chosen following comparison of these solutions and evaluation of how they comply with the key requirements for the new SIEM system.

 Typical IT Landscape for a Telecom Operator